aquabenny/team3-othello/trunk/OthelloOnline/README.txt

-Othello    	- Executable output from g++, used to run the program othello.h   - Header file containing the Othello class and mechanics main.cpp 	- Source code for running a two-player local game
+Othello    	- Executable output from g++, used to run the program othello.h   - Header file containing the Othello class and mechanics ai.h        - Header containing definition and implementation of the AI opponent main.cpp 	- Source code for running a two-player local game

 *****************************************************